firstcontributions/first-contributions/README.md

 ## Make necessary changes and commit those changes

 Now open `Contributors.md` file in a text editor and add your name to it, then save the file.
 If you go to the project directory and do `git status`, you'll see there are changes.
-Add those changes using the below `git add` commad.
+Add those changes using the below `git add` command.
 ```
 git add Contributors.md
 ```